NicholasChua/NicholasChua/_posts/2024-05-28-start-up-scale-up-2-4.md

 I have to be honest that I felt helpdesk was beneath me, although I swallowed my pride and understood that this was one (and maybe the most important) hat I signed up to wear.
 It was this distaste in how little IT infrastructure we had that gave me the determination to change things for the better.

+A few weeks into my tenure, I was surprised to learn that the company had closed their Series C funding round, a $100 million investment that would be used to accelerate the US expansion.
+This was an amazing sign of potential; I knew money would be spent, and I wanted to ensure that it was spent wisely.

 ### The Lay of the Land

 **TL;DR**: A Mac-first approach demanded that I approach differently.
 I established a business relationship with Apple for purchasing devices.
 I interviewed my future boss.
 I negotiated a salary increase for taking on more responsibilities.